-Augmenting Software Design Processes by Developing Knowledgebased AI Technique Towards Assisted Privacy-aware Internet of Things Application Designing

-Researcher: Lamya Alkhariji (PhD Student-2018-2023)

-Internet of Things (IoT) applications need both software and hardware to cooperate across multiple nodes with different capabilities.
-Moreover, it requires different software engineers with different expertise to cooperate (e.g., frontend, backend, database).
+Vortex IoT Vortex IoT builds sensors and networks for harsh environments where conditions are hostile, and power supply is limited, AI is needed & data security is critical.
+Interactive Design Method for Augmenting Software Design Process Toward Privacy-Aware Internet of Things Application Designs Researcher: Nada Alhirabi (PhD Student-2018-2023) Internet of Things (IoT) applications development and design process is more complicated than others, such as desktop, web, or mobile.
+That's because IoT applications need both software and hardware to cooperate across multiple nodes with different capabilities.
 Due to the above complications, non-functional requirements like privacy tend to be overlooked.
-Thus far, privacy concerns have not been explicitly considered (i.e., as unified manner), despite isolated solutions (i.e., a specific technique that address specific privacy challenge) in software engineering processes when designing and developing IoT applications, partly due to a lack of Privacy-by-Design (PbD) methods for the IoT.

-This project's primary objective is to develop a Knowledge-based AI technique that assists software engineers by automatically incorporating Privacy by Design (PbD) techniques into a given IoT application design.
-This project is composed of three main objectives:
+Thus far, privacy concerns have not been explicitly considered (i.e., in a unified manner), despite isolated solutions (i.e., a specific technique that address specific privacy challenge) in software engineering processes when designing and developing IoT applications, partly due to a lack of Privacy-by-Design (PbD) methods for the IoT.
+This project's primary objective is to efficiently, effectively, and collaboratively develop an interactive design method (facilitated through a tool) that incorporates privacy-preserving techniques into the early phases of the software development life cycle.
+We envision our tool to be collaboratively used by business analysts, requirement engineers, user experience designers, and software engineers while creating PbD IoT application designs.
+Partners and Relevant Projects